longbytes/Data-Interview-Questions-Answers/Data Engineering Interview Questions Answers.md

 * What is the difference between a data analyst and a data engineer?
 * Explain the main responsibilities of a data engineer.
 * What is Data Modelling?
-* What is data modeling, and how do you approach it?
+* What is data modelling, and how do you approach it?
 * Describe various types of design schemas in Data Modelling.
+* What is the difference between Snowflake vs. Star Schema?
+(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-Walmart-3eb11aba1cdd))
-* Explain the STAR schema in detail.
+* Explain the Star schema in detail.
-* Explain the SnowFlake schema in detail with example.
+* Explain the SnowFlake schema in detail with examples.
+* What is SCD-2 Type with example?
+(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-Walmart-3eb11aba1cdd))
 * What is Big Data?
 * What are the four V’s of big data?
 * What is the difference between a data lake and a data warehouse?